apostrophecms/apostrophe-pieces-export/README.md

 }
 ```

-You can specify properties to omit by setting an `exportOmitProperties` option.
+You can specify properties to omit by setting an `omitFields` option.
 This option takes an array of field names.
 For example, if you wanted to exclude the `trash` field from the export, you'd configure your piece like this:

 ```javascript
 modules: {